aakash988/task-manager-api/README.md

 <img src = "images/View%20Tasks.png">

 ## Routes (API Reference)

-The routes that are supported by this application (base URL: https://amansukhani-task-manager.herokuapp.com/ or localhost:3000) include:
+The routes that are supported by this application (base URL: https://amansukhani-task-manager.herokuapp.com/) include:

 - POST: /users: creates a user if you supply a json object with name, email, and password in the body of the request